MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/localizable-manifest-items.md

 ---
-Description: Here are all the items in the manifest that you can localize.
-For info about how to localize the package manifest, see Localizing the package manifest.
+Description: Contains a list of all the items in the manifest that you can localize.
 MS-HAID: AppxManifestSchema.localizable\_manifest\_items
 MSHAttr:
 - PreferredSiteName:MSDN